bufbuild-ru/docs/docs/cli/protoc-plugins/index.md

 ## `protoc-gen-buf-breaking`

-The `protoc-gen-buf-breaking` binary performs [breaking change detection](../../breaking/overview/) as a `protoc` plugin.All flags and config are passed to the plugin as an option in JSON format.
-You need to pass these options using `--buf-breaking_opt` as opposed to `--buf-breaking_out`, as the option includes the `:` character as part of JSON.The option for `protoc-gen-buf-breaking` has this structure:
+The `protoc-gen-buf-breaking` binary performs [breaking change detection](../../breaking/overview/) as a `protoc` plugin.

+All flags and config are passed to the plugin as an option in JSON format.
+You need to pass these options using `--buf-breaking_opt` as opposed to `--buf-breaking_out`, as the option includes the `:` character as part of JSON.

+The option for `protoc-gen-buf-breaking` has this structure:

 ```json
 {